 “We are delighted that our first international BAFTA Student Film Awards has exceeded our expectations, bringing together a multi-cultural group of filmmakers who have produced a range of films with depth, humor, and pathos,” said Peter Morris, Chair of the BAFTA Los Angeles New Talent Committee.
 “The future of our industry is in great hands!”

 The 2017 BAFTA Student Film Awards were sponsored by new presenting sponsors LAIKA and Bank Leumi USA, as well as returning sponsors American Airlines, AKA, and AFEX.

-The program of activity curated for the finalist filmmakers also included a networking reception with the BAFTA Membership, a Masterclass presented by LAIKA, and a roundtable discussion on global production with Pinewood and Entertainment Partners.
+The program of activity curated for the finalist filmmakers also included a networking reception with the BAFTA Membership, a Masterclass presented by LAIKA, and a roundtable discussion on global production supported by Pinewood Studios Group.

 BAFTA’s Student Film Awards competition was expanded this year as part of BAFTA’s growing international footprint, which seeks to foster strong talent connections across the globe.
 The expansion also furthers BAFTA Los Angeles’ work within its newly launched Access for All campaign, a commitment to ensuring that talented individuals are offered a clear pathway to careers in the entertainment industry, uninhibited by background, demographics or personal circumstance.
 The campaign will drive funds towards BAFTA Los Angeles’ acclaimed scholarship, education and community initiatives, allowing the organization to discover, support and nurture talented professionals.